thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-16-webscraping-with-selenium-part-4.markdown

 This is similar to "no results" scenario, with only two differences.
 First, we need to look for the "More than 3000 Results" message (rather than the "No Documents Found" message); as before, we need to look for that message in a "safe" way, with a `try/except` statement or a user-defined function.
 Second, we have the option to go back and edit the search or proceed to the results page.

 We can choose the latter by clicking the "Retrieve Results" button.
 But caution: when there are more than 3000 results the results page will only give us 1000 results.
 I don't know what criteria LexisNexis uses to select those 1000 results (I asked them but they never bothered to reply my email).
-Depending on the what you intend to do later you may want to consider issues of comparability and selection bias.
+Depending on what you intend to do later you may want to consider issues of comparability and selection bias.

 _Scenario #3: 1-3000 results_